-Stony Hill Vineyard was a complete anomaly in Napa Valley until 2009 – producing only …drum roll… white wine, and did so since 1952 (their first commercial release).
-In fact they were one of the first Napa wineries built after prohibition (who are still in production).
+Stony Hill Vineyard was a complete anomaly in Napa Valley until 2003 – producing only …drum roll… white wine, and did so since 1952 (their first commercial release).
+In fact, they were one of the first Napa Valley wineries built after prohibition (who are still in production).
 Starting in 2009 they began producing a Cabernet Sauvignon from their property – after selling the fruit for several years.
 Initially they began to produce a red table wine for themselves, friends and family – and ultimately decided to bottle this as a commercial release.

 If Stony Hill was going to make a red wine, their Cabernet Sauvignon is exactly the style of wine they would make.
 This is a wine that is lean, focusing on good acidity, a balanced wine that is very food friendly.
 This is a style of wine that Napa in general has not seen in several decades.
 It is a wine that is lower in alcohol compared to today’s Napa standards – the 2011 vintage came in at exactly 13% (there are plenty of red wines made in Napa today that are 15% or higher alcohol).

-Stony Hill was founded by Fred and Eleanor McCrea in 1943 when they purchased 160 hillside acres (initially a goat ranch).
-At that time they hung a sign out on St. Helena Highway saying “visitors by appointment” – today a sign still says the same thing in the same location.
+After they produced their first vintage, they hung a sign out on St. Helena Highway saying “visitors by appointment” – today a sign still says the same thing in the same location.
 They built the winery in 1951 and bonded it in 1952.
+The first vintage was several hundred cases of a 1952 Chardonnay which they labeled as Pinot Chardonnay (as was common in those days).
 Their focus has always been and is still on producing fruit driven, non-oakey, and no malolactic fermented Chardonnays.
-In other words making Chardonnay like it used to be made and producing a wine reflective of the varietal rather than post initial fermentation manipulation.
+In other words, making Chardonnay like it used to be made and producing a wine reflective of the variety rather than post initial fermentation manipulation.
 This is quite refreshing in today’s world of oak driven, malolactic fermented Chardonnays.

-The wooden tanks housed in the winery date from the 1950’s and 1960’s.
+The wooden tanks housed in the winery date from the 1950s and 1960s.
 It is these barrels that are used for the aging of their Chardonnay and after seeing these you can clearly understand why their Chardonnays are not flavor driven by oak.
 This is in complete contrast to most of the other Napa wineries whose cellar and fermentation rooms have steel tanks and modern looking barrels.
 A visit to their cellar is really like walking back in time.

 Stony Hill maintains a mailing list which was first started in the early 50’s when Fred and Eleanor McCrea sent hand written letters to several of their San Francisco Bay Area friends.
 The list now often spans several generations of consumers.
 In more recent years they began a wine club.

-They produce several Chardonnays, a lean Riesling, a Gewurztraminer and also a fantastic dessert wine, the Sémillon de Soleil which is produced in extremely low quantities (first produced in 1972) so it sells out rather quickly.
+They produce several Chardonnays, a lean dry Riesling, a Gewurztraminer and also a fantastic dessert wine, the Sémillon de Soleil which is produced in extremely low quantities (first produced in 1972) so it sells out rather quickly.

-The 2013 Sémillon de Soleil (only available in half bottles) is remarkably dark golden in the glass for such a young wine.
+The 2013 Stony Hill Sémillon de Soleil (only available in half bottles) is remarkably dark golden in the glass for such a young wine.
 It reveals generous aromas of honeycomb, ripe apricot and a juicy white peach.
 On the palate it is certainly sweet – but with a clean taste profile (and as expected from Stony Hill – showcasing the ripe fruit rather than any oak) tempered by a decent amount of acidity.
-This particular vintage has truly produced an excellent wine of this style – with excellent aging potential.
+This particular vintage has truly produced an exceptional wine of this style – with excellent aging potential.
 Best enjoyed anytime accompanied by a Hilary Hahn Beethoven Violin Concerto.